Sexual Fables

 Chaucer and Chaumpaigne

-The pessimists have indicted Chaucer in academia as a forcible rapist.
+The pessimists - feminist academics - have indicted Chaucer as a forcible rapist.
 Did Chaucer indeed rape her and does the evil deed “haunt” his works and change forever how we feel about his Canterbury Tales?
-The optimists have argued that the evidence simply isn’t there, because we don’t have enough information about what happened and the terminology is vague about whether a rape actually occurred.
-Perhaps Cecily used it as leverage to get what she wanted?
+The optimists - male academics - have argued that the evidence simply isn’t there, because we don’t have enough information about what happened and the terminology is vague about whether a rape actually occurred.
+Perhaps Chaumpaigne used it as leverage to get what she wanted?

-The cynic might say it’s likely that sex occurred, perhaps on a regular basis.
-Some see Cecily as Chaucer’s mistress and she may have become pregnant.
-Did Chaucer, who was married, break off the relationship and she got back at him?
-Was Cecily a first class manipulator and she fabricated the charge to blackmail him?
-Some believe Cecily’s stepmother was Alice Perrers, a famous courtesan and businesswoman and perhaps Cecily indulged in the family practice?
+The cynics might say it’s likely that sex occurred, perhaps on a regular basis.
+A new document emerged in 2022, showing legal action by Thomas Staundon against both Geoffrey Chaucer and Cecily Chaumpaigne, suggesting that Chaucer arranged for the unlicensed transfer of Chaumpaigne as a servant to his own household.
+Why?
+Was this poaching a servant?
+Some infer that Chaucer did this because Chaumpaigne was his mistress and she may have become pregnant.
+Did Chaucer, who was married, break off the relationship and she got back at him or was it always amicable?
+We don't know.
+Was Chaumpaigne a first class manipulator and she fabricated the charges to blackmail him?
+Some believe Chaumpaigne’s stepmother was Alice Perrers, a famous courtesan and businesswoman and perhaps Chaumpaigne indulged in the family practice?
 Who’s to say?
-The agnostic notes that the controversy continues unabated in universities and what’s really interesting is why academics and students take the self-serving positions that they do.
+The agnostic notes that the controversy continues unabated in universities and what’s really interesting is why academics and students take the self-serving and embarrassing positions that they do.

 Whatever one’s predilection, it’s ironic that the story of Chaucer and Chaumpaigne is so similar to Casanova and Charpillon.
 As a master of irony himself, Chaucer might have enjoyed that.